tomekmatuszewski/Diet_composer/readme.md

 ## Diet composer project

 Application directed to people who want adapt diet to their lifestyle, body parameters and to be fit!

-Used libraries:
-- Django 3.1
-- Pytest for django
+You can:

+- create your own diet based on products from DB
+- blog with other users on topics related with diet
+- add Recipe ( nutritional parameters - must have !)
+- added Recipe can be used by other users in their Diet
+- register and get your own account

+Project created in Django

+All tested in Pytest

+    to check - . pytest

-Templates created in HTML5, CSS3, Bootstrap
+Front-End part created in Bootstrap with JavaScript

-##STATUS
+## STATUS

 In progress!!

+Some views: